davorg/websiteguide/pricing/index.md

 - **Maintenance & updates** – Keeping software/plugins up to date.
 - **Support & troubleshooting** – Some agencies offer this as a monthly service.
 - **E-commerce fees** – Platforms like Shopify charge transaction fees.
-- **Marketing & SEO tools** – If using premium plugins or services.
+- **Marketing & search engine optimisation tools** – If using premium plugins or services.

 ### **3. Additional Costs to Watch Out For**